-Sen. Zaynab Mohamed at a “Driver’s Licenses for All” press conference.
+Sen. Zaynab Mohamed at a “Driver’s Licenses for All” press conference in January 2023.
 Photo by Grace Deng/Minnesota Reformer

 Minnesota Democratic lawmakers this session are proposing to expand driver’s license eligibility to people without legal permission to reside in the U.S. At the same time, they are proposing to automatically register everyone to vote.
 Could the people here illegally use the new license to vote?